Champions League final moved from Saint Petersburg after Russian invasion of Ukraine | DW | 25.02.2022

 While Western governments called for the final to be moved, several members of the European Parliament also wrote to UEFA President Aleksander Ceferin urging the European football governing body to "terminate cooperation" with Russian gas giant Gazprom.

-After Vladimir Putin's full-scale invasion of Ukraine began, pressure mounted on UEFA to act, which led to them calling an extraordinary meeting of their Executive Commitee on Friday morning.
+After Vladimir Putin's full-scale invasion of Ukraine began, pressure mounted on UEFA to act, which led to them calling an extraordinary meeting of its Executive Commitee on Friday morning.

 The governing body thanked French President Emmanuel Macron for his help in having "European club football’s most prestigious game moved to France at a time of unparalleled crisis."